Care of students under 18

 We usually require all students under 18 to book homestay accommodation through the college.
 Alternative arrangements where the student will have adult supervision, such as staying with a family friend, can be accepted provided we have written confirmation of the arrangements from the parents at the time of the enrolment.

 GB MET carefully recruits homestay hosts who meet British Council requirements.
-All homestays are inspected at least every 2 years by our Accommodation Administrator.
-GB MET will only place students under 18 in a homestay where the main carer has provided an Enhanced DBS (Disclosure and Barring Service) certificate, which confirms suitability to work with children.
+All homestays are inspected at least every 2 years by our Accommodation Coordinator.
+GB MET will only place students under 18 in a homestay where the main carer has provided an Enhanced DBS (Disclosure and Barring Service) certificate, which confirms suitability to work with children at their home address.
+The DBS also covers checks for anyone associated with that address.
+All homestays are required to provide two references of suitability to work with under 18s.

 Students will be placed in a single room.
 Twin room accommodation is possible for students travelling with a friend of the same sex and similar age.
 The student is treated as part of the household and eat with their hosts in the evening.
 There will always be a responsible adult at home overnight.